LEVEL 2 SURVEY (HOMEBUYERS SURVEY)

 Theoretically, properties come to market at a price which takes account of their condition.
 However, a report which highlights defects can provide buyers with scope for negotiation.
 Certainly, as a buyer, you should be clear about paying a fair price for a property, taking into account the costs of any essential repairs.

-On the other side of the coin, a home survey which finds no problems means sellers can resist requests to reduce their price.
+On the other side of the coin, a Level 2 Survey which finds no problems means sellers can resist requests to reduce their price.
 Surveys help buyers and sellers to establish a fair price for the property.

 brown and red brick building with a grey wooden door